ronaldoussoren/py2app/doc/setuptools.rst

 Setup function arguments
 ------------------------

+.. deprecated:: 2.0
+   Please move away from using the setuptools command interface

-The primary way to configure py2app is to use a "setup.py" script that calls ``setuptools.setup()`` with a number of specific arguments.
+The legacy way to configure py2app is to use a "setup.py" script that calls ``setuptools.setup()`` with a number of specific arguments.

 The basic structure: